Razat94/learngit/README.md

 > After running this command, if you're stuck on the page, you may need to press 'q' on your keyboard to restore the terminal.

+### Show list of modifiled files, how many files were changed, and how many lines in those files were added and removed in last two commits:
+` $ git log -2 --stat `

+### To only lines that have been modified between last two commits:
+` $ git log -2 -U0 `

 ### How to show commit details by SHA
 ` $ git show SHA `
 > To see some abbreviated stats for each commit: ` $ git show SHA --stat `